Pace University

-Pace University is a private university with its main campus in New York City and secondary campuses in Westchester County, New York.
-It was established in 1906 by the brothers Homer St. Clair Pace and Charles A. Pace as a business school.
-Pace enrolls about 13,000 students in bachelor's, master's and doctoral programs.
+Pace University is a private university with campuses in New York City and Westchester County, New York, United States.
+It was established in 1906 as a business school by the brothers Homer St. Clair Pace and Charles A. Pace.
+Pace enrolls about 13,000 students as of fall 2021 in bachelor's, master's and doctoral programs.

-Pace University offers about 100 majors at its six colleges and schools, including the College of Health Professions, the Dyson College of Arts and Sciences, Elisabeth Haub School of Law, Lubin School of Business, School of Education, and Seidenberg School of Computer Science and Information Systems.
+Pace University offers about 100 majors at its seven colleges and schools, including the College of Health Professions, the Dyson College of Arts and Sciences, the Elisabeth Haub School of Law, the Lubin School of Business, the School of Education, the Sands College of Performing Arts, and the Seidenberg School of Computer Science and Information Systems.
 It also offers a Master of Fine Arts in acting through The Actors Studio Drama School and is home to the Inside the Actors Studio television show.
-The university runs a women's justice center in Yonkers, a business incubator and is affiliated with the public school Pace High School.
+The university runs a women's justice center in Yonkers, a business incubator, and is affiliated with the public school Pace High School.

 Pace University originally operated out of the New York Tribune Building in New York City, and spread as the Pace Institute, operating in several major U.S. cities.
 In the 1920s, the institution divested facilities outside New York, maintaining its Lower Manhattan location.
-It purchased its first permanent home in Manhattan's 41 Park Row in 1951, and opened its first Westchester campus in 1963.
+It purchased its first permanent home in Manhattan's 41 Park Row in 1951 and opened its first Westchester campus in 1963.
 Pace opened its largest building, 1 Pace Plaza, in 1969.
 Four years later, it became a university.